-Oftentimes a legal administrator’s responsibilities are similar to those of a corporate chief operating officer (COO).
-The administrator should have responsibility for the overall day-to-day operations of the firm, including supervision of support staff, but specific duties and tasks may vary from one firm to the next.
+Oftentimes a legal manager’s responsibilities are similar to those of a corporate chief operating officer (COO).
+The legal manager should have responsibility for the overall day-to-day operations of the firm, including supervision of support staff.
+That said, specific duties and tasks may vary from one firm to the next.
 Likewise, the legal management professional's role will continue to change as the firm allows him or her to assume additional responsibilities.
 The following resources can help get you started:

 - Featured Article: "Teaming Up: Adopting New Approaches for Today's Legal Secretary" (or download PDF)

 - Featured Podcast: "The Changing Role of the Legal Secretary"